AITX's Subsidiary, Robotic Ass - GuruFocus.com

-Detroit, Michigan, April 25, 2023 (GLOBE NEWSWIRE) -- Artificial Intelligence Technology Solutions, Inc., (the “Company”) (OTCPK:AITX), a global leader in AI-driven security and productivity solutions along with its wholly owned subsidiary, Robotic Assistance Devices, Inc. (RAD), today announced that it has received an order for 4 ROSA security robots from a major US city’s business alliance group.
+Detroit, Michigan, April 26, 2023 (GLOBE NEWSWIRE) -- Artificial Intelligence Technology Solutions, Inc., (the “Company”) (OTCPK:AITX), a global leader in AI-driven security and productivity solutions along with its wholly owned subsidiary, Robotic Assistance Devices, Inc. (RAD), today provided an update of the initial deployment successes of RIO™ (ROSA Independent Observation).

-The end-user client is a non-profit organization, based in one of the top 50 metropolitan areas in the US.
-The organization works to create a safer, cleaner environment for every person that lives, works, plays, or visits the metropolitan area's downtown district.
-The nonprofit’s mission is to help attract residents, employers, and investment opportunities to the city.
+RAD’s RIO was announced at a security industry trade show in September of 2022.
+Subsequently, the Company announced, ‘RIO Mini’, and now the Company is preparing production for its RIO ‘v2’ iteration.

-The initial 4 ROSA security devices will be deployed throughout one of the downtown area’s popular outdoor-seating restaurant districts.
-One of the popular features of ROSA is its programmable messaging, both visual and audible, that will be utilized in this deployment to help communicate with patrons.
-As an example, when the restaurants are about to close at the end of the evening the ROSAs will autonomously initiate a persuasive ‘it’s time to go home’ message, while continuing their security and safety post orders.
+The Company announced that 25 RIO units have been ordered for immediate deployment, of which 10 RIO units have been ordered by GXO.
+In February of 2023, GXO was identified as RAD’s largest client.
+Nine units are in the process of deployment, five are fully deployed and the balance are in the final stages of production and will be deployed upon completion.

 ROSA is a multiple award-winning, compact, self-contained, portable, security and communication solution that can be installed and activated in about 15 minutes.
 Like other RAD solutions, it only requires power as it includes all necessary communications hardware.
 ROSA’s AI-driven security analytics include human, firearm, vehicle detection, license plate recognition, responsive digital signage and audio messaging, and complete integration with RAD’s software suite notification and autonomous response library.
 Two-way communication is optimized for cellular, including live video from ROSA’s dual high-resolution, full-color, always-on cameras.
 RAD has published three Case Studies detailing how ROSA has helped eliminate instances of theft, trespassing and loitering at car rental locations and construction sites across the country.